Kidlat-qwe/TGS/frontend/README-testing-tools.md

 1. Ensure your backend API has CORS properly configured to allow requests from your frontend origin.
 2. For development, you can add `'*'` to the allowed origins in your backend CORS configuration.
 3. For production, specify the exact frontend domain in your CORS configuration.
+4. Make sure both `Access-Control-Allow-Origin` and `Access-Control-Allow-Credentials` headers are properly set.
+5. Use the `cors-check.html` tool to diagnose specific CORS configuration issues.

+### JSON Parsing Errors

+If you see "Failed to execute 'json' on 'Response'" or "Unexpected end of JSON input" errors:

+1. The backend may be returning an empty response or invalid JSON.
+2. Check if the backend API is properly sending a Content-Type: application/json header.
+3. Verify that the backend is correctly formatting the response data as valid JSON.
+4. Use the `cors-check.html` tool to see the raw response content.

 ### Connection Timeouts